 We really don’t want a pure file transfer where only one copy of the file exist.
 We only need to have the ownership of the asset (file) to be transferred.
 With blockchain in place, we will record the ownership of the asset as transferred from one entity to another in a block of the blockchain.
 There is no roll-back or duplication possible.
 Thus we make sure that the ownership of asset is in existence only once.
 The asset here can be anything from file, contracts, diamonds, cars, real estate, shares or anything that has a value.

 Its potential is opening new horizons in internet based transactions.
 The biggest of them currently are mentioned below.

 Cryptocurrency: These are more like shares in stock exchange.
 The volume of coins are limited.
 So if the demand increase, so does its value.
 It has no backing with physical entity like gold.
 In this context, the normal currencies (like USD or Pound) and referred as fiat currencies.

 If you have only heard of Bitcoin, you need to visit CoinCap website.
 It lists almost 850+ currencies in existence along with their values.
 There are believed to be much more in the dark web.
 [Bit coin image source: REUTERS/Benoit Tessier]

 Smart Contracts: These are records that are added to blocks about any contractual agreements.

-Now we have a solution for double spend problem.
-This basic concept has been researched and developed in the past 8 years, resulting in more efficient chain technologies under Hyperledger project and many more.
-The application and possibilities of them are being studied by audit consultancies including the Big Four and technology innovators like IBM, Oracle, Microsoft and Google.
+We now have a solution to the double expenditure problem.
+This fundamental notion has been investigated and expanded over the last eight years, resulting in more efficient chain technologies under the Hyperledger project and many others.
+Leading audit consultancies and technology pioneers are researching their applicability and possibilities.